-The Departing Australia superannuation payment (DASP) is available to departed temporary residents who worked and earned super in Australia.
-It is not available for permanent Australian residents, nor for Australian and New Zealand citizens.
+The Departing Australia Superannuation Payment (DASP) is available to temporary residents who leave Australia after working and earning super in Australia.
+It is not available for permanent Australian residents or Australian and New Zealand citizens.

 Normally you can only access your super once you’ve reached your preservation age and met a condition of release (such as retiring from the workforce or turning 65).
 Your preservation age is between the ages of 55 and 60, depending on your date of birth.

-However, these super release conditions do not apply to temporary Australian residents.
+However, these super conditions of release do not apply to temporary Australian residents.

 In addition to having accumulated super while working as a temporary resident in Australia:

-- your temporary visa to work in Australia must have expired, and
+- Your temporary visa to work in Australia must have expired

-Temporary residents working in Australia must have a work visa to legally be employed.
+Temporary residents working in Australia must have a work visa to be employed legally.
 A range of work visas are available, including skilled worker visas and working holiday-maker visas.
-The type of work visa you have is important in relation to your DASP, as it affects how much tax you’ll pay when you receive it.
+The type of work visa you have is important, as it affects how much tax you’ll pay when you receive your DASP.